Hganavak/archive/_workshops/latex.md

 \end{document}
 ```

+<div class="instructor_note">One of the nice things about working with Latex is that you can easily split your content into different files</div>

 One of the nice things about working with Latex is that you can easily split your content into different files (for example a different file for each chapter), and then have a single 'main' thesis file which combines all these files and outputs a single PDF.
 This makes life a lot easier when you start dealing with big documents like theses.

+<div class="instructor_note">Create chapters/, chapters/introduction.tex, chapters/background.tex</div>
+<div class="instructor_note">Move chapter content into appropriate file</div>

 Let's do that now.
 Create a new folder in your Latex project named `chapters`, and within the folder create 2 new files, `introduction.tex` and `background.tex`.
 Next we'll take the content corresponding to each of the chapters from our existing `main.tex` file, and place it in the appropriate file.
 For example, the file `background.tex` should now look like this: